Oh-KPond/bill_calculator/README.md

-# bill_calculator
+# TDD With Minitest

-For teaching Minitest
+This repository hosts the starter files for learning Minitest.